Yes, this is an imagemap.

 Other stables?
 I'll let you know who to talk to.

+I check my mail pretty often (but rarely weekends), so responses come quickly.
 Entry acknowledgements are guaranteed, confirmations not nearly as much - due to a big roster, we have to be a bit selective.
+WE ARE OPEN TO NEW APPLICANTS.
+MAN, ARE WE OPEN.

 However, once you get your confirmation, YOU MUST MAKE A ROLEPLAY to be added to the dramatis personae (roster).
 Otherwise, I'll assume you're not committed and forget you.